 the density of development on an undeveloped coastal barrier is less than oneper five acres of land above mean high tide

-an undeveloped coastal barrier does not contain a full complement of infrastructure, which includes a road, fresh water supply, wastewater disposal system, and electric service to each lot or building site in the area
+an undeveloped coastal barrier does not contain a full complement of infrastructure, which includes a road (with a reinforced road bed), fresh water supply, wastewater disposal system, and electric service to each lot or building site in the area

 These criteria were originally published in the Federal Register (47 FR 15696) by the Department of the Interior and were later codified by Congress in the Coastal Barrier Resources Reauthorization Act of 2000 (Section 2 of Pub.
 L. 106-514).
 Additional information about the Service's guiding principles and criteria for assessing modifications to the CBRS is available in Chapter 6 of our 2016 report to Congress on the Digital Mapping Pilot Project.